The Rhinoceros Beetle (or Rhino Beetle) belongs to the subfamily (Dynastinae) and is part of the family of scarab beetles (Scarabaeidae).

 Rhinoceros Beetles are among the largest of beetles in the world.
 The Rhinoceros Beetle is aptly named because it has horns on its head, very much like the rhinoceros does.

-Rhino Beetles reach 60 millimetres in length.
+Rhino Beetles reach 60 millimetres in length, with some types – particularly the Hercules beetle – growing much bigger.
 They have two horns, one on the top of the head and the other projecting forward from the middle of the thorax.
 Each horn is slightly forked at the end.
 The two horns almost meet and by moving its head the beetle can pinch weakly with them.

 The male Rhinoceros Beetles use their horns in mating battles against other males.
 Scientists believe that the beetle has become so strong to be able to forage through heavy litter on the jungle floor and dig its way to safety.
 Using its horns, it can dig its way out of a sticky situation by burying itself underground, escaping danger.